TimTerwijn/meesterproef-1920/README.md

 When an user clicks one of the buttons for the first time he gets a pupup with the information of that functionality when he accepts the functionality is shown, else he returns to the last screen.
 If an functionality is accepted the popup is never shown again unless you press the I next to a functionality button on the left side of the screen.

-Lastly I want to add the mail to the less important buttons.
+And I also want to add the mail to the less important buttons.

+Some time later I received a mail from Sevval with extra feedback form the students.
+They gave me the following feedback:
+* They want a swipe function to split the homepage of the mobile version in two parts.
+* The students want to customize their page so they can decide what is importand and whats not for them self.
+* News and Notifications need some icon with a number to show how much unreaded things their are.
+* One student wanted a name, email and phone number of the teacher in schegual.
+But I think Name is enough because they can find the teacher inside contacts.

 ### Make